adhaamehab/blog/content/posts/2019-03-18-arabic-pos.md

-+++
+---
-title = "Deep learning for Arabic part-of-speech tagging" date = 2019-03-18 draft = false description = "A simple approach to build PoS-tagger with LSTM and Keras" summary = "A simple approach to build PoS-tagger with LSTM and Keras" toc = true readTime = true autonumber = true
+title : "Deep learning for Arabic part-of-speech tagging" date : 2019-03-18 draft : false description : "A simple approach to build PoS-tagger with LSTM and Keras" summary : "A simple approach to build PoS-tagger with LSTM and Keras" toc : true readTime : true autonumber : true tags : ["python", "nlp", "deep-learning", "arabic"] showTags : true
-+++
+---